ArneSaknussemm89/flutter_apis/README.md

 # flutterapis

-A Flutter Application showing how to work with APIs
+A Flutter Application showing how I like to work with APIs in Flutter.
+Follows the basic principles of the BLoC architecture; services, models, etc etc.

 ## Getting Started